instayu/html-5-calander/Contributing-to-YUI.md

 ## Join the Discussion ##

-Join the [mailing list](https://groups.google.com/forum/?fromgroups=#!forum/yui-contrib) so you can:
+Join the [yui-contrib mailing list](https://groups.google.com/forum/?fromgroups=#!forum/yui-contrib) so you can:
    * Discuss technical issues about your feature.
    * Contribute to ongoing discussions around YUI features.
    * Read about major pull requests and give feedback.